Redcom1988/LethalParryingRebind/Redcom1988.LethalParryingRebind/README.md

 ## Overview

 The Lethal Parrying mod enhances your gameplay in Lethal Company by allowing you to parry almost everything.
 Master the art of parrying and face your enemies with confidence!
+**This is a fork of the mod Lethal Parrying by Ryokune** (https://thunderstore.io/c/lethal-company/p/Ryokune/LethalParrying/)

 ## Features